コンテンツにスキップ

 The Hakone Golden Course, a classic route packed with popular tourist spots that runs from Hakone Yumoto to Lake Ashi via Gora and Owakudani, will celebrate its 65th anniversary this fall.

-This time we chose a course called the "reverse route" that goes from Odawara and Hakone Yumoto to Lake Ashi, Owakudani, and Gora.
-It was great for those who want to enjoy themselves at a leisurely pace, as we were able to avoid crowds even during this busy tourist season.
-The Hakone Free Pass is valid for 2 or 3 days, so next time we'd like to stay overnight and "visit museums in the morning."
-Stay tuned for the next Magcal travel report!
+This time we chose a course known as the "reverse route," going from Odawara and Hakone Yumoto to Lake Ashi, Owakudani, and Gora.
+It was great for avoiding the crowds even during this busy tourist season, so it's recommended for those who want to enjoy themselves at a leisurely pace.
+The Hakone Free Pass is valid for two or three days, so next time we'd like to stay overnight and "visit museums from the morning."
+Stay tuned for our next Magcul travel report!

 Text by Mai Shimura (editor/writer)